2026 F1 Montreal Schedule – Canadian Grand Prix Timetable

 • Saturday – 7:30am

-The support races for the Canadian Grand Prix in 2023 are:
+In 2025 the support races so far confirmed for the Canadian Grand Prix were:

 18:30 - 18:50 Ferrari Challenge - Third Practice Session